GrolschSec/ScrapBook/README.md

   To run the script you have almost nothing to do.
   - Run using python3:
     - python3 main.py
-  - The script asks you if you want to scrape the website, say yes:
+  - The script ask you how many categories you want to scrape on the website:
-    - Do you want to scrape the website ?
-(Y/N) y
+    - Enter a number between 1 and 50.
   - Then let the script run until it stop by itself.
   - Once it's done you can check the Images and CSV in their own dir.